What is a Commercial Real Estate Loan?

 A 504 SBA loan might be a good fit for small business owners interested in purchasing a commercial real estate that fits with the public policy goals of your local Certified Development Corporation (CDC).
 Typically, up to 50% of project costs are funded by a lender backed by the SBA.
 CDCs typically fund up to 40% of the project cost.
 The final 10% is a cash down payment expected to come from the small business owner.

 - Interest Rates The Small Business Administration (SBA) sets the maximum interest that banks can charge on CDC/504 loans.
-The maximum interest rate in October 2018 ranges from 5.04% to 5.25%, depending on loan size and amount.

 - Typical Loan Term 20 years with no balloon payment